 Ginny's head shot up.
-She leapt off the bed and ran to the window.
-She looked around, but obviously couldn't see him.
-She opened the window.
-He flew past her, brushing against her as he did.
+She leapt off the bed, ran to the window, and looked around, but obviously couldn't see him.
+She opened the window, allowing him to fly past her, brushing against her as he did.

 "Harry?"
 Her voice trembled.

-He whipped the cloak off him, and cast a privacy spell.
+Harry whipped the cloak off himself and cast a privacy spell.